climatechanger/epa-lesson/README.md

-#Study HTML by Looking At Real Pages
+#Study HTML by Looking at Examples of Real Pages

 A look at how large organisations such as the EPA make their websites.
 Ideal for people who want to learn computers.